sajal2692/sajalsharma-v1/about.md

 I hail from New Delhi, India.
 Though, I have spent a couple of the past few years in Melbourne, Australia where I completed a Master of Information Technology degree from The University of Melbourne, Australia's most prestigious university.

-I currently live in Pune, working as a Data Scientist at Unscrambl, Inc. We're a kick-ass startup where each of us give it our best to bring real-time, streaming, intelligent analytics to different verticals including telecommunications, healthcare, and banking.
-I use statistics and machine learning to solve our customer's analytics problems, and incorporating predictive models in Unscrambl's flagship product, *Drive*.
-Being a jack of all trades, I also build front-end applications, dashboards and visualisations to help our customers interact with our data products.
+I currently live in Pune, working as a Data Scientist at Unscrambl, Inc, where I lead the Chatbot development team!
+We're a kick-ass startup where each of us give it our best to bring real-time, streaming, intelligent analytics to different verticals including telecommunications, healthcare, and banking.
+When I'm not trying to build the world from the move _Her_, I use statistics and machine learning to solve our customer's analytics problems, and incorporate predictive models in Unscrambl's flagship product, *Drive*.
+Being a jack of all trades, sometimes I also build front-end applications, dashboards and visualisations to help our customers interact with our data products.
 You do need good storytelling for good data. ;)

 In the past I've worked as a Technical Lead in a service oriented startup, <em>Energy Umpire</em> based in Melbourne, Victoria.

 So yeah, I have my fair share of startup experience, and the usual get sh*t done attitude that comes with it.

 I'm also <em>really</em> into indie rock, creative writing, travelling, and caffeine.
 I cycle between other hobbies as well, with the change of seasons.
+Also trying to learn German (the language, not the person) and how to play the guitar!
+I like learning!

 <hr>